 Why you need a go-to-market strategy

-If you really know the market inside out and are confident that your existing product will succeed, you'll have a chance to build the GTM strategy second.
+On the other hand, if you really know the market inside out and are confident that your existing product will succeed, you can build the GTM strategy second.

 Who is responsible for the go-to-market strategy?